 There are many sources of ambient lighting that are useful in interior design.
 Utilize different sources to achieve the right lighting level for different times of day.

-- Chandeliers and pendant lights – These lights hang from the ceiling and have one or more bulbs.
+- Ceiling lights – Light on or in the ceiling, such as chandeliers, pendant lights, flush-mounted fixtures, and recessed lighting, are all types of ceiling lights.
 Many of these lights are decorative.
-This light may not reach throughout the room, so you need other light sources to light up all the dark corners.
+This type of light will not cover the room evenly, so you need other light sources to light up all the dark corners.

-- Wall sconces – Wall sconces are fixtures attached to a wall that provide more localized ambient light to certain areas.
+- Wall sconces – Wall sconces are fixtures attached to a wall that provide localized ambient light to illuminate certain areas.

-- Lamps – Lamps provide ambient light that people use to create balance when ambient ceiling light is not enough.
-Clear or cloth shades provide more ambient light than solid shades that focus the light in a certain direction.
+- Floor lamps – Floor lamps are an important source of ambient light that can also be considered task light.
+People also use floor lamps to add a decorative element to the room.
+Clear or cloth shades provide more ambient light than solid shades, which focus the light in a specific direction.

 Think about where you need an ambient light source to illuminate the room.
 You can’t eradicate every dark corner with ambient light, but you can consider where an overall light will have the most impact.
 Supplement with forms of moveable lights like lamps when you can’t use overhead lights.

 Your ambient lighting needs will vary throughout the day.
 Therefore, it is vital to have a way to control the amount of ambient light in a particular space.
-Dimmers on overhead lights are helpful for this as are multiple light sources like lamps that can be turned on and off as needed.
+Dimmers on ambinent lights, especially overhead lights, are helpful for this, as are multiple light sources like lamps that can be turned on and off as needed.

 Ambient Light Inspiration